jinyangp/SC1015_MiniProject/README.md

 # SC1015 Mini-Project DSF3 Group Team 6

 ## About
-This is a end-to-end mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) which is centred about competitive powerlifters from [openpowerlifting.org](https://openpowerlifting.gitlab.io/opl-csv/bulk-csv.html).
+This is a end-to-end mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) which is centred about competitive powerlifting from [openpowerlifting.org](https://openpowerlifting.gitlab.io/opl-csv/bulk-csv.html).
+The data set was retrieved on 14 March 2022.
 To follow along with this project, please refer to the [main notebook](https://github.com/jinyangp/SC1015_MiniProject/blob/main/JupyterNotebooks/main.ipynb).

  A brief summary of the notebook is as follows(in order):
  1. Data Extraction
  2. Exploratory Data Analysis (EDA)
  3. Data Preprocessing
- 4. Model Building - KMeans
+ 4. Model Building - KMeans Clustering
  5. Results and Conclusion

 ## Problem Definition